tniezurawski/nestjs-resolvefield-performance/README.md

 }
 ```

+10 000 products will be returned.
+You can adjust the number in `src/products/products.mock.ts` file.

 Notes about fields:
  - `id` and `direct` are passed directly from the REST response, no resolver involved
  - `resolved` field is being resolved through a resolver, but a very simple one.
 Just pointing to the REST field (1:1)